bloominstituteoftechnology/Precourse/Lesson2-HTML-CSS/homework-readme.txt

      here: https://www.crockford.com/wrrrld/color.html).
   F. Add a style rule to divId changing the height to 300px and the width to 400px.
   G. Add a style rule to divId changing the background color.
-  H. Change the size of "spanId" to 18px.
+  H. Change the size of the font "spanId" to 18px.
   I. Give the class spanClass a margin of 50px.
   J. Give the id divID a padding of 50px.
   K. Give the id divId a border, any width color and style you choose.